clearlinux/swupd-client/docs/swupd.1.rst

         Specify the path to use for operations.
 This can be used to point to a chroot installation of the OS or a custom mount.

+``info``

+    Shows the current OS version and the URLs used for updates.

 ``search {string}``

     Search for matching paths in manifest data.
 The specified {string}